dHellerstein/canvasChart/README.md

 What does this do: dynamically creates plots  using html5 "canvas" tools.

-  What does this use: a dataSet saved in an javascript array.
+ How to specify data: uses a dataSet saved in an javascript array.
 Each row of the array is an object that specifies
                       an "x" and "y" value.
 And (optionally) a "L" (label), an "ID", and a number of display specs.

   A variety of features are supported: